msydneyslaga/rlp/README.md

 ### January Release Plan
 - [ ] Beta rl' to Core
 - [ ] UX improvements
-    - [ ] Actual compiler errors -- no more unexceptional `error` calls
+    - [x] Actual compiler errors -- no more unexceptional `error` calls
-    - [ ] Better CLI dump flags
+    - [x] Better CLI dump flags
-    - [ ] Annotate the AST with token positions for errors
+    - [ ] Annotate the AST with token positions for errors (NOTE: As of Feb.
+1, this has been done, but the locational info is not yet used in error messages)
 - [ ] More examples

 ### March Release Plan